-Shoga-dake is a former Shugendo peak on Chokai-zan famous for its floral brilliance.
+Shoga-dake is a former Shugendo peak on Chokai-san famous for its floral brilliance.

 Love mountains and mountains of flowers?
-Then Shoga-dake is for you.
-As one of the peaks located on Chokai-zan, the tallest mountain entirely in Tohoku, Shoga-dake isn’t exactly easy to reach, but once there your efforts will surely be rewarded.
+Shoga-dake is for you.
+As one of the peaks located on Chokai-san, Shoga-dake isn’t exactly easy to reach.
+However, your efforts will surely be rewarded.

-Chokai-zan is famous for having the highest precipitation of any mountain in Japan, and it’s the rain and water from the melting snow that means so many varieties of alpine plants are able to survive and thrive here.
-The distinct orangey-yellow Dawn Lily is but one of the many different kinds of flowers that grow on Shoga-dake, such as the Chokai Azami, the Chokai Thistle, an indigenous species to Chokai-zan.
+Chokai-san is famous for having the highest precipitation of any mountain in Japan.
+The rain and snow means so many varieties of alpine plants are able to survive and thrive up there.
+For example, the distinct orangey-yellow day lily is but one of many different kinds of flowers on Shoga-dake.
+Others such as the Chokai Azami, the Chokai Thistle, are indigenous to Chokai-san.

-With four trails of varying lengths and difficulties, the 1635m Shoga-dake also offers a lot to beginner and expert hikers alike.
-Either way, your trip to Shoga-dake will be rewarded with the best views of some of the prettiest flowers this side of the Mogami River, not to mention The Sea of Japan and Tobishima Island if the weather gods treat you well.
+With four trails of varying lengths and difficulties, Shoga-dake offers a lot to beginner and expert hikers alike.
+Either way, your trip to Shoga-dake will surely be rewarded.
+Here you'll find some of the prettiest flowers this side of the Mogami River.
+Plus, views of The Sea of Japan and Tobishima Island abound if the weather kami treat you well.

-Due to its apparent resemblance with Japan’s tallest peak, Chokai-zan is also known as The Fuji of The North or Dewa Fuji, referring to its location in the former province of Dewa (Chokai-zan is a former Dewa Sanzan).
-However, from where I live, Chokai-zan looks nothing like Mt.
+Due to its apparent resemblance with Japan’s tallest peak, Chokai-san is also The Fuji of The North or Dewa Fuji.
+This refers to its location in the former province of Dewa (Chokai-san is a former Dewa Sanzan).
+However, from where I live, Chokai-san looks nothing like Mt.
 Fuji.
-That would take perfect cloud placement, a hell of a lot of squinting, and quite a bit of photoshop magic to pull off.
+That would take perfect cloud placement, a lot of squinting, or quite a bit of photoshop magic to pull off.

-It is very likely that Chokai-zan did in fact resemble Mt.
+It is very likely that Chokai-san did in fact resemble Mt.
 Fuji in the past.
-Chokai-zan is an active volcano that has been known to erupt from time to time, including most recently in the 1970s.
-In fact, there’s a legend that an eruption long ago caused Chokai-zan to blow its top, with a huge chunk flying off and landing in the ocean and forming what we now know as Tobishima Island ( article), the only inhabited island in Yamagata prefecture.
+Chokai-san is an active volcano that has been known to erupt, including most recently in the 1970s.
+In fact, there’s a legend involving one of the funniest creatures I've ever heard of for how Chokai-san got its shape.
+An eruption caused a huge chunk to fly off and land in the ocean.
+This chunk formed what we now know as Tobishima Island ( article), the only inhabited island in Yamagata prefecture.

-No, Chokai-zan looks like Chokai-zan.
+No, Chokai-san looks like Chokai-san.
 And one of the reasons for that is the multiple peaks that give the mountain its characteristic asymmetrical shape.
-Shoga-dake is the tallest of these peaks that isn’t the summit, a claim that has led it to being honourably crowned ‘The Chokai of the West’.
+Shoga-dake is the taller of these peaks that isn’t the summit to the west.
+Hence the name ‘The Chokai of the West’.

 Now I’m guessing here, but the part where the chunk came off could well be what gave Shoga-dake its name.
-Shoga-dake (written 笙ヶ岳 or 笙ヶ嶽) literally means ‘the mountain of the Sho’, referring to a Sho, an ancient instrument based on the Chinese Cheng with reeds of differing heights, much like the peaks of Chokai-zan.
-It’s also possible that the mountain was named after bamboo growing there that is used in the instrument, but I prefer the shape argument.
+Shoga-dake (written 笙ヶ岳 or 笙ヶ嶽) literally means ‘the mountain of the Sho’.
+A Sho is an ancient instrument based on the Chinese Cheng with reeds of differing heights, like the peaks of Chokai-san.
+It’s also possible the mountain was named after bamboo growing there that is used in the instrument.
+I prefer the shape argument.
 Either way, Shoga-dake is named after a very beautiful sounding, and looking, instrument.

-Just like Chokai-zan, Shoga-dake opens for climbing once the snow melts, usually in July.
-The dawn lilies are usually out from July to the end of August, so it would be wise to climb Shoga-dake then, although August is the perfect time for some respite from the heat, and September has the autumn leaves to also enjoy.
+Just like Chokai-san, Shoga-dake opens for climbing once the snow melts, usually in July.
+The day lilies are usually out from July to the end of August.
+It would be wise to climb Shoga-dake then, although August is the perfect time for some respite from the heat.
+September also has the autumn leaves to also enjoy.

 Along the road lie the Odaira and Hokodate Trailheads.
 The Hokodate trail is the easiest, with the Odaira trail a close second.
-It helps to bear in mind that these two trailheads are the traditional starting points for climbing to the summit of Chokai-zan, so if you go on a weekend or public holiday, expect things to get a bit busy.
+Bear in mind these two trailheads are the traditional starting points for climbing to the summit of Chokai-san.
+If you go on a weekend or public holiday, expect things to get a bit busy.
 Like us, you may be forced to park about 500m away from the main car park.

-Those after more of a challenge would be looking for the Nagasakado Trail that follows the Nagasakado ridge down in Yuza Town, or the Ninotaki Falls Trail that begins with a short tour of some of Chokai-zan’s most beautiful waterfalls.
+Those after more of a challenge would be looking for the Nagasakado Trail.
+This trail follows the Nagasakado ridge down in Yuza Town.
+You can even start on the Ninotaki Falls Trail with a short tour of some of Chokai-san’s most beautiful waterfalls.

 These two trails are arguably better suited for more experienced climbers.
 The trails are considerably longer, steeper, and require more technical knowledge due to the range of terrain needed to traverse.
 If you’re really up for a challenge, or just really want to cool off in a waterfall after your hike, I’d definitely recommend taking one of these trails.

 Those wanting to take things relatively easy should be able to reach the summit without too much effort by taking the Hokodate trail.
-The Hokodate trailhead located at the fifth station of Chokai-zan is also known as the Kisakata entrance, and is by far the most popular way to climb to the summit of Chokai-zan.
+The Hokodate trailhead located at the fifth station of Chokai-san is also known as the Kisakata entrance.
+This is by far the most popular way to climb to the summit of Chokai-san.
 It goes without saying, but Shoga-dake can also be reached from the Hokodate trailhead.

-The most failsafe way to do so is to climb to the Chokai Crater, then hook around to the right, follow the path along the ridge that goes through the meadows of flowers, and pass over a few peaks to where Shoga-dake awaits.
-From the crater, it should take about one hour.
+The most failsafe way to do so is to first climb to the Chokai Crater.
+Then, hook around to the right, follow the path along the ridge that goes through the meadows of flowers.
+Pass over a few peaks, and Shoga-dake awaits.
+From the crater, it should take about one hour one-way.

 There is a shortcut to Shoga-dake from the Hokodate trail that does go all the way to the crater.
 This would be the most direct route of all four.
-However, I would only recommend this route to those with a guide or highly experienced climbers for two main reasons; the signage is poor at best and this path does require walking on snow.
+However, I would only recommend this route to those with a guide or highly experienced climbers for two main reasons.
+First, the signage is poor at best.
+Second, this path does require walking on snow.

 For the shortcut, after 90 minutes or so climbing up from the Hokodate Trailhead, you will come across an area with a wide opening to the right.
-This is called Sai no Kawara (賽の河原), a Kawara is a spot where two rivers converge, but this particular spot was dry once we got there.
-Look up to the right, there should be some snow banks, or a part that was obviously a river in the past.
+This is called Sai no Kawara (賽の河原).
+This area symbolises the edge of the River Styx.
+Look up to the right.
+There should be some snowbanks, or a part that was obviously a river in the past.
 Head up that way.

 When we were climbing up, we had no idea there was a turn off there until we saw people walking on the snow.
 We climbed back this way, but nearly got lost doing so, so be extra careful here.

-For those who want a bit more of a challenge, and for an easier time with parking on popular days, park your car at the Odaira trailhead (mistakenly called Ohira on Google Maps) and start the hike there.
+For those who want a bit more of a challenge, and for an easier time with parking on popular days, park your car at the Odaira trailhead and start there.
 The Odaira Trail will take a bit more effort, as the incline is steeper, so is better suited to intermediate climbers.
-The Odaira Trailhead is the fourth station up Chokai-zan, and is also known as the Fukura Trailhead.
+The Odaira Trailhead is the fourth station up Chokai-san, and is also known as the Fukura Trailhead.
 Alternatively, you can stay at the Odairaso Lodge located right at the entrance.

 Although the path is steeper than the Hokodate trail, it should be quicker depending on your level of fitness.
 You’ll pass through a beech forest and the Shimizu Okami shrine, after which you will see some of the alpine vegetation.
 Keep following the path until you get to a ‘T’ intersection where there is an open area.
 Take a right here and there will be two peaks to summit before you reach Shoga-dake.